pola88/gwch/README.md

 ## Notes

 * The datepicker allows the user to select dates without validating whether from is lower than to or to is greater than from, something to change.
+* It would be nice to hide the table to see the charts